-8 more brilliant real-world brand names
+8 brilliant real-world brand names

-Another selection of great business names
+A selection of eight, great business names

 What do they have in common?
 The confidence to stand out from their peers:

 Monoqi hand picks the best design from around the world, sourcing hard-to-find and limited-edition design products.
 And its name came about by combining mono (as in singular/unique), and qi (the sound of the word 'key') to create a name that suggests the key an to individual lifestyle.
 For me, a coincidental rhyme with the word 'monarchy' adds premium character.
-A distinctive brand name with a touch of class.
+A distinctive design brand name with a touch of class.

 I don't need to tell you what this company does.
 We don't normally like descriptive names, as they tend to be bland.
 Not this one.
 Because 'Proper' has the sound of the word 'pop' in it, a whole new familiar-sounding word is created.
 It's one of those brilliant names that seem obvious, but are VERY hard to come up with.